 Reference your DSA

 State that you are registered with the Disability Services Office and your DSA was emailed to your instructor.
-You would like to discuss your academic adjustments.
+Clarify that you would like to discuss your academic accommodations.

 Use office hours